How Compression Socks and Stockings Help Prevent Aching Legs

 Wearing Compression Hosiery for Travel

 There is a potential, although slight, risk of developing a deep vein thrombosis during long plane flights.
 This even has a name: ‘economy class syndrome.’
 The key is to increase blood flow and compression hose can help with that.
-The Independent Traveler has some useful steps to help you avoid the threat of DVT or other leg health problems that can arise during flights:
+The National Blood Clot Alliance has some useful steps to help you avoid the threat of DVT or other leg health problems that can arise during flights:

 - Moving and stretching encourage blood flow, so take some time periodically to walk up and down the aisle

 - Wear clothing that doesn’t bind